What advice would I give my young photographer self 40 years ago?

 Don't be put off by naysayers or beautiful portfolios that you come across, be inspired and motivated by them.

-Don’t be put off by all the technical jargon, buttons, features, accessories, upgrade, updates and software out there.
-Photography is fundamentally simple in its basic form.
+All the technical jargon, buttons, features, accessories, upgrade, updates and software out there can be a distraction.
+Photography is fundamentally simple in its basic form so don't let it worry you.

 I decided that before I bought any more kit, I would have to earn the money for it by just using what I had.
 That worked well and I soon built up a huge arsenal of cameras, lenses, computers, printers, studio kit etc and still use that principle today.